conmurphy/ccp-clientlibrary-go/README.md

 Cluster	|	RegistriesSelfSigned	|
 Cluster	|	RegistriesInsecure	|
 Cluster	|	RegistriesRootCA	|
 Cluster	|	IngressVIPPoolID	|	UUID of the Ingress VIP Pool used for the cluster.
-Required if using <BR> Load Balancer IP Cluster	|	IngressVIPAddressID	|	UUID of the Ingress VIP address Cluster	|	IngressVIPs	|	Individual VIP addresses assigned to the cluster Cluster	|	KeepaliveVRID	|
+Required if using Load Balancer IP Cluster	|	IngressVIPAddressID	|	UUID of the Ingress VIP address Cluster	|	IngressVIPs	|	Individual VIP addresses assigned to the cluster Cluster	|	KeepaliveVRID	|